-Interswitch's APIAPI - Application Programming Interface marketplace exposes you to a host of APIs to build your software applications.
+Interswitch's API marketplace exposes you to a host of APIs to build your software applications.
 It's properties are RESTFUL and would be organized around the major resources you would be interacting with, however when there are exceptions we will let you know.

 Restful API's are HTTP verb driven, we created some examples below to define them.

 Restful API resources (Request)

 This is used to retrieve information or search for a collection of orders.

 This is used to create or build information into an endpoint.

 // Specific order

 Create a free business account where you can test your APIs.
 We will definitely provide you with test keys which you can use to make API calls.

 Once, you must have signed up, you will see some keys, below we explain what each of those keys represent and how to use them effectively.

 This is your Private key.